HelioJose10/Artificial_Intelligence/README.md

 # PROJETO SISTEMAS DISTRIBUIDOS

+Run this commands in order to launch the project

 #to create the volume
+(only do this once per host machine)

-docker volume create --name=data
+docker volume create --name=dataA docker volume create --name=dataB

-#to build command
+#to build

 docker-compose build

-#to run command
+#to run

 docker-compose up